zenodeapp/port-shifter/README.md

 # Port Shifter

-A port replacer (or resetter) for app.toml and config.toml files, used in Tendermint or CometBFT-based protocols.
+A port replacer (or resetter) for ~app.toml~ and config.toml files, used in Tendermint or CometBFT-based protocols.

 This has been written by ZENODE and is licensed under the MIT-license (see [LICENSE.md](./LICENSE.md)).

+> [!IMPORTANT]
+> This branch is for **Namada's config scheme**.
+Point towards the folder containing the main `config.toml` file (ex: ~/.local/share/namada/_[chain-id]_).
+>
+> Tested up till Namada **v0.28.2** for _public-testnet-15.0dacadb8d663_.

 ## Overview

-It can get quite time-consuming to replace the ports inside of the `app.toml` or `config.toml` files if you plan on running multiple nodes.
+It can get quite time-consuming to replace the ports inside of the ~`app.toml`~ or `config.toml` files if you plan on running multiple nodes.
 This small repository aims to solve this problem by providing two scripts; both having the same purpose of simplifying the process of replacing the port values.

 ### 1. [shift-wizard.sh](shift-wizard.sh)